achavo42/data_struct_final_project/README.md

 # data_struct_final_project
 # Modular Finite State Machine System for Equipment Control
 # Project Overview
-This project simulates a basic control system using Finite State Machines (FSMs).
-It models the behavior of industrial devices such as conveyors, pumps, or other equipment using simple state transitions triggered by boolean input conditions.
-Each device has its own state machine that can be extended or customized.
+This project simulates a modular control system for industrial equipment using Finite State Machines (FSMs).
+Each piece of equipment (e.g., conveyor, pump) is modeled with its own customizable state machine using a control table approach — a common structure in automation and embedded systems.

-This approach mirrors how Programmable Logic Controllers (PLCs) manage state transitions in automation systems—making this a great educational tool or the foundation for a more robust control system.
+It reflects how Programmable Logic Controllers (PLCs) handle state transitions triggered by inputs such as buttons or sensors, making it useful for both learning and as a foundation for more advanced control logic.

 ##  Project Data Structure Implemented

 This project implements a **Finite State Machine (FSM)** using a **control table data structure**.
 The FSM simulates a basic control system for process equipment with states like `IDLE`, `RUNNING`, and `ERROR`, controlled by button and sensor inputs.

 ### Key Components:
-- At the heart of this system is the ControlEntry struct, which models a single transition:
+States:

+- IDLE, RUNNING, ERROR

+- Control Table:
+A std::vector of ControlEntry structs, each defining:

-fromState: The state the machine must currently be in.
+ fromState: current state required

-input: A pointer to a boolean condition (e.g., a button press).
+input: pointer to a bool condition (e.g., button press or sensor trigger)

-toState: The state to move to if the condition is true.
+toState: target state if the condition is true

-message: A message printed during the transition.
+message: status output for the transition

-- The StateMachine class encapsulates:
+- StateMachine Class:

-A name (e.g., "Conveyor")
+Holds the name of the equipment

-A current state
+Tracks the current state

-A vector of transitions

-An update() method that processes valid transitions

-A printState() method for status output
+Stores transitions in a control table

+Provides methods to:

+  addTransition()

+  removeTransition()

+  modifyTransition()

+  update() (evaluate transitions)

+  printState() (display current state)

 ## Short Explanation of the Data Structure

 This C++ program simulates how a **Programmable Logic Controller (PLC)** might handle equipment logic using a **finite state machine**:

-- **States** represent machine modes (`IDLE`, `RUNNING`, `ERROR`).
-- **Inputs** (e.g., `startButton`, `jamSensor`) represent user actions or sensor events.
-- A **control table** holds all the valid state transitions.
-- When `updateState()` is called, it loops through the table and applies the first matching transition, printing a message and changing the state.
+ - Equipment Management System
+To manage multiple machines and ensure modularity:

+- EquipmentManager Class:
+Tracks all added equipment by name

+Prevents adding duplicates

+Allows dynamic creation and deletion of equipment

+Lists all active machines

+Features:
+ Add new equipment

+ Prevent duplicate names

+ Remove equipment by name

+ Modify or delete FSM transitions

+ List currently active equipment

 This design makes the logic easy to extend and mirrors real-world industrial control patterns.
 The code includes adding and simulating equipment.
 The user just needs to run the code normally.